lazyhope/llm-tgbot/README.md

 ## Features

-- Chat interaction: The bot can interact with users using a chat model.
+- **Chat Interaction**: The bot can interact with users using a chat model, with supports of streaming and markdown rendering.
 Use the command `/clear` to clear the chat history.
-- Generate images: The bot can generate images using OpenAI's DALL-E model upon receiving the command `/dalle`.
+- **Image Generation**: The bot can generate images using OpenAI's DALL-E model upon receiving the command `/dalle`.
-- Transcribe voice messages: The bot can transcribe voice messages and provide the transcription in the chat.
+- **Voice Message Transcription**: The bot can transcribe voice messages and provide the transcription in the chat.
+The transcriptions can also be used to perform queries for chat or image generation.

 ## Installation